Sustainable Edge Intelligence Through Energy-Aware Early Exiting: Numerical Results

-First, we compute the optimal policy for oNCC using PI, and we implement the feasible CC as described in Section~\ref{sec:CC}.
+In this section, we support our theoretical analysis with numerical results for a ResNet-based~\cite{resnet} DNN architecture across CIFAR-10 \cite{cifar10} image classification dataset.\\ \textbf{Overview}.
+First, we compute the optimal policy for oNCC using PI, and implement the feasible CC as described in Section~\ref{sec:CC}.
 The expressions in \eqref{eq:transition_gamma} and \eqref{eq:reward_gamma} cannot be fully computed analytically, and an empirical estimation is required.
 Second, to assure that the confidence of the model is a representative estimate of the true likelihood $\text{Pr}[\hat{Y}_t^a=Y_t|A_t=a, S_t]$, a confidence calibration step is performed using temperature scaling \cite{NNcalibration}.
 Moreover, we compare the proposed methods, i.e., oNCC and CC, against the following benchmark controllers: (i) \emph{always continue} (A$_\ell$C), (ii) \emph{always exit} (A$_\ell$E), and (iii) the EAO controller discussed in Section.~\ref{sec:EAO} .
 The simulation is averaged across $5$ episodes of time-horizon $T=10000$, and the following performance metrics are considered: \begin{itemize} \item \emph{service rate} $\tau$: reflects the rate at which the controller provides predictions on the inputs, i.e., when $A_t\neq d$

 \item \emph{accuracy} $\varrho$: captures the rate at which the controller makes correct predictions when $A_t\neq d$

 \item \emph{effective accuracy} $\alpha= \varrho\tau$: represents the overall accuracy attained in the constrained setting and measures the rate of correct predictions under energy-depletion constraints, \end{itemize} where $\tau, \varrho, \alpha \in[0,1]$, $\alpha \leq \tau$ and $\alpha\leq \varrho$.\\